 We sat down with the team in February and really dove into the concept.
 Industry, audience, and local area research was done, complete with a competition set review and neighborhood tours by the design team to get a feel for the microcosm neighborhood.
-While The Absinthe Group is well known in San Francisco for their cornerstone restaurant Absinthe, the last standing bar of the Barbary Coast Comstock Salon, and their amazing paella at Bellota – the space had previously been occupied by Arlequin Cafe and was much beloved by it’s diners.
+While The Absinthe Group is well known in San Francisco for their cornerstone restaurant Absinthe, the best wine store in the city Arlequin Wine Merchant, and their amazing paella at Bellota – the space had previously been occupied by Arlequin Cafe and was much beloved by it’s diners.
 We needed to make sure that the new concept complimented the family of brands found next door, still provided a home for the diverse clientele, and gave a face to the new concept found inside the newly renovated interiors with its quaint outdoor garden.

 Our teams of strategy, design, and development brainstormed and got busy.
 With three solid concepts, our in-person presentation would become our last.
 In April, San Francisco declared a state of emergency.
 During this time the concept was selected and refined, the brand guidelines approved, and the website was built.
 While finalizing the beta review in March, San Francisco went into lockdown.
 For those unfamiliar, the city imposed curfews, imposed a shelter-in-place, and halted public transit for all but essential workers.
 All restaurants were also closed.
 Even if they weren’t already open.